Monday, July 28, 2014

 Manhattan

-Next week I'll be away in Connecticut and New York showing around Anne's niece, who is visiting from England.
+Next week I'll be away in Connecticut and New York showing around my partner's niece, who is visiting from England.
 We'll be taking the train from Westport to Grand Central Station on three days.
 Her niece, Victoria, is 17 and has never been to the U.S. before.

 Manhattan is one of my favorite destinations.
 From a cultural standpoint it is easily the best place in the U.S. Growing up nearby, I became interested in science at the American Museum of Natural History and art at the Metropolitan Museum.
 As a teenager I loved walking along Fifth Avenue between Central Park and Washington Square.
 During two summers, in 1968 and 1969, I had a job on Wall Street, and my family moved to East 58th Street from 1969 to 1971.
 However, since then I've only been back twice, in 1986 and 2003.